Welcome to Good Market Info! Click the logo to go to the directory and marketplace

 Good Market was designed to support local community groups and networks that have emerged around different sectors, issues, and regions.
 The minimum standards and curation process provide a common baseline for everyone on the platform.
 Networks may have additional criteria and a secondary curation process.
 They use their network page on the platform to show the members that meet their standards.
 This polycentric approach makes it possible to weave together a network of networks across different sectors, issues, and regions.

 The community rules, including the minimum standards, the curation process, and the guidelines for the marketplace and community areas of the site were developed and refined by Good Market Approved enterprises.
-The below section explains how the rules are implemented and how they evolve over time through a trias politica model.

 Good Market has a crowdsourced monitoring system.
 Anyone can anonymously flag an enterprise, a marketplace listing, or content on the site if there is evidence of a false claim or if it does not meet minimum standards or other community rules.
 Flagging starts a review process.

 The Good Market team plays an administrative role.
 They ensure the community rules are applied consistently on a day-to-day basis.
 This includes reviewing applications submitted by enterprises and reviewing enterprises, listings, and content flagged by the public.
-Most reviews can be easily handled based on the current minimum standards and community rules.

 Stewards are responsible for protecting the commons and ensuring that Good Market maintains its vision and values and is financially sustainable, technologically resilient, and legally compliant.
-Stewards can have fiduciary board responsibilities, but they delegate decision-making regarding community rules as explained above.
+Stewards have fiduciary board responsibilities, but they delegate decision-making regarding community rules as explained above.

 There are currently 5 stewardship roles: